 Tendering EMC Options or EMC Restricted Stock and receiving VMware Options or VMware Restricted Stock in exchange pursuant to this Offer does not confer upon you the right to remain an employee of the Company or one of its subsidiaries.
 The terms of your employment with VMware or one of its subsidiaries remain unchanged.
 We cannot guarantee or provide you with any assurance that you will not be subject to involuntary termination or that you will otherwise remain in the employ of the Company or one of its subsidiaries until the Grant Date or thereafter.
 If you voluntarily terminate your employment with VMware or one of its subsidiaries in the United States, or if VMware or one of its subsidiaries in the United States terminates your employment for any reason, before the Grant Date, even if you tendered EMC Options or EMC Restricted Stock for exchange in this Offer prior to such termination, such tender will not be accepted and such EMC Options or EMC Restricted Stock will not be exchanged.
 Your tendered EMC Options and EMC Restricted Stock will be treated as if they had not been tendered, and you will not receive any VMware Options or VMware Restricted Stock in exchange for such tendered EMC Options and EMC Restricted Stock.
-Your EMC Options and EMC Restricted Stock will be subject to all their current terms, including exercise price, term, vesting schedule and timing of the lapse of restrictions for EMC Restricted Stock representing 50% or more of the total outstanding voting power of VMware, service with VMware or one of its subsidiaries will be considered service with EMC for purposes of vesting and determining timing of the lapse of restrictions for EMC Restricted Stock.
-However, from such time as EMC ceases to hold shares of VMware stock representing 50% or more of the total outstanding voting power of VMware, any EMC Options and EMC Restricted Stock then held by you will be terminated in accordance with the terms of the applicable award.
+Your EMC Restricted Stock will be subject to all their current terms, including exercise price, term, vesting schedule and timing of the lapse of restrictions for EMC Restricted Stock, as applicable.
+For so long as EMC continues to hold shares of VMware Stock representing 50% or more of the total outstanding voting power of VMware, any EMC Options and EMC Restricted Stock representing 50% or more of the total outstanding voting power of VMware, any EMC Options and EMC Restricted Stock then held by you will be terminated in accordance with the terms of the applicable award.